CreativeWolfies/akyanet-research/akyanet.md

 As a reminder, one upvote plus one downvote = 0.

 The Global Coordinator also defines the rules that everyone must respect.
-To add, remove, or change one of these rules, you will need to submit a task about this in the Global Coordinator to-do list (priority queue) , then, the Global Coordinator will organise a vote where the entire community of Akyanet will participate.
+To add, remove, or change one of these rules, you will need to submit a task about this in the Global Coordinator to-do list (priority queue) , then, the Global Coordinator will organize a vote where the entire community of Akyanet will participate.
 The subject of the vote is passed if the majority (50% + 1) of the community voted for.

 Rules are something that we should avoid.